Antony-Thornton/MS3---Online-Cookbook/README_TESTING.md

         * Losing the app.py file and other elements when opening a workspace
                 - I had to work with CI to understand that workspaces exist and that I had to pin and reload each time - https://gitpod.io/workspaces
+        * Open floating outside of the card bug
+                - Moved to center oc card instead